-Exposures with a relative increase in lifetime PD above 100% or an absolute increase in 12-month PD above 300bp are transferred to stage 2 non-retail customers with an initial 12-month PD above or equal to 0.5%:

-Exposures with a relative increase in lifetime PD above 150% and an absolute increase in 12-month PD above 20bp are transferred to stage 2

-Exposures with a relative increase in lifetime PD above 150% or an absolute increase in 12-month PD above 400bp are transferred to stage 2.
+- Retail customers with a relative increase in lifetime PD above 200% are transferred to stage 2. - Non-retail customers with an initial 12-month PD below 0.5%: Exposures with a relative increase in lifetime PD above 150% and an absolute increase in 12-month PD above 20bp are transferred to stage 2. - Non-retail customers with an initial 12-month PD above or equal to 0.5%: Exposures with a relative increase in lifetime PD above 150% or an absolute increase in 12-month PD above 400bp are transferred to stage 2.

 For assets for which rating and scoring models are used, the change in rating/scoring notches is calibrated to match the significant increase in credit risk based on lifetime PD.
+In addition, NMB applies the following backstops for transfers between stages:

-In addition, customers with forbearance measures and customers with payments more than thirty days past due are also transferred to stage 2. unless already identified as credit impaired (stage 3).
+- Customers with forbearance measures and customers with payments more than thirty days past due are also transferred to stage 2, unless already identified as credit impaired (stage 3).
 Exposures with forbearance measures will stay in stage 2 for a probation period of 24 months from when the measures were introduced.
-Once transferred back to stage 1, after the probation period, the exposures are treated as any other stage 1 exposure when assessing significant increase in credit risk.
-Exposures more than 90 days past due will normally be classified as stage 3, but this classification will be rebutted if there is evidence that the customer is not in default.
+Once transferred back to stage 1, after the probation period, the exposures are treated as any other stage 1 exposure when assessing significant increase in credit risk. - Exposures more than 90 days past due will normally be classified as stage 3, but this classification will be rebutted if there is evidence that the customer is not in default.
 Such exposures will be classified as stage 2.
-Rated exposures classified as "high risk", i.e. with a rating grade of 2 or below will also be transferred to stage 2.